yeguanchen1997-design/Midpalatal-suture_scRNAseq/README.md

 ================================================================================
-This repository contains the R code, raw count matrix data, and pre-processed Seurat objects used for single-cell RNA sequencing (scRNA-seq) analysis of mouse midpalatal tissue, as described in the associated manuscript.
+This repository contains the R code, raw count matrix data, and pre-processed Seurat objects used for single-cell RNA sequencing (scRNA-seq) analysis of mouse midpalatal suture tissue, as described in the associated manuscript.

-NOTE ON DATA PREPROCESSING:
-Raw sequencing data were processed using Cell Ranger 5.0.0 (alignment to GRCm38) and quality-controlled using Seurat v5.3.0 (gene filtering: >3 cells; cell
-filtering: 200 < nFeature_RNA < 8,000, nCount_RNA < 60,000, percent.mt < 12%).
-Cell cycle effects were regressed using CellCycleScoring.
-Clustering was performed with FindNeighbors (dims=1:20) and FindClusters (resolution=0.8), followed by UMAP visualization.
-These steps are described in full in the Methods section of the manuscript.
-The resulting annotated Seurat objects are provided directly as .rds files for reproducibility.

 The analysis script (scRNAseq_analysis.R) covers:
+  - Data loading, quality control, and preprocessing (Sections 1-2)
+  - Cell type annotation based on canonical marker gene expression (Section 2)
-  - Cell type marker visualization (palate + mesenchymal subclusters)
+  - Cell type marker visualization — full palate and mesenchymal subclusters (Sections 4-5)
-  - GO Biological Process enrichment analysis (clusterProfiler)
-  - Pseudotime trajectory inference (Monocle 3)
-  - Ligand-receptor interaction analysis (CellChat)
+  - Ligand-receptor interaction analysis (CellChat) (Section 6)

+NOTE: Sections 1-2 reproduce the full QC and annotation pipeline from raw count matrices.
+Users who wish to reproduce downstream analysis only may start from Section 3 using the pre-processed RDS objects provided on GEO.

 ================================================================================
 SYSTEM REQUIREMENTS